SajalSatsangi/js-calculator/README.md

 # js-calculator
-it is a simple javascript calculator.
+It is a simple javascript calculator.